mathildecol/mathildecol/content/research/impact_loi_mali.md

     relative: false
 ---

-- little to no rigorous evidence of impacts of nationwide policies introducing local languages in primary schools on education and labor outcomes.
+- Little to no rigorous evidence of impacts of nationwide policies introducing local languages in primary schools on education and labor outcomes.
  - Progressive extension of bilingual education since 1987
  - Archives documenting precisely this extension at the circle level (obtained via a contact working at the Ministry of Education)
  - Design: DiD or staggered DiD using the progressive scale-up